Bullwinkle J. Moose: Voice

 Bill Scott, Ward's partner and head writer of the series, was the original voice of Bullwinkle.
 According to Scott, Ward simply assumed that Scott would play the role.
-In the 2000 Universal Pictures film The Adventures of Rocky and Bullwinkle, Bullwinkle is voiced by Keith Scott (no relation to Bill), as Bill had died of a heart attack in 1985.
-At the time, he had finished the first season of voicing another Moose character, Moosel, for The Wuzzles.
+Scott would voice the character for many years, even after production of the original series ended in 1964.
+One post-series project involving Scott would be an animatronic stage show for Bullwinkle's Family Food N' Fun Restaurant (often shortened to Bullwinkle's Restaurant).
+The show's soundtracks would mark one of Bill's final roles as Bullwinkle and Dudley Do-Right, as he died of a heart attack in 1985.
+At the time of his death, Bill had finished voicing another Moose character, Moosel, for the first season of The Wuzzles.

+Following Bill's death in 1985, Bullwinkle would then be voiced by Australian voice actor Keith Scott (no relation to Bill) throughout the 1980s and 1990s.
+Keith's most famous portrayal of the character was in the 2000 Universal Pictures film The Adventures of Rocky and Bullwinkle.

+Scott Wilson (best known for his Chuck E. Cheese's voice work) voiced the Bullwinkle character for a 1980 live tour production, Bullwinkle's Call of the Wild Show.
+He would later reprise the role in the form of WYME TV animated skits Wilson personally produced for Bullwinkle's Restaurants around 1996.

 Bullwinkle was voiced by Tom Kenny for the short film Rocky and Bullwinkle, which was to be premiered with Mr. Peabody & Sherman, but the short was cancelled and was replaced with an alien-themed short called Almost Home, based on the then-upcoming film from DreamWorks, Home.
 However, the short is available in both 2D and 3D on the Blu-ray 3D disc of Mr. Peabody & Sherman.
 Kenny also voiced Bullwinkle in a GEICO commercial on the same year to promote the short.
 In the 2018 Amazon Video series The Adventures of Rocky and Bullwinkle, Bullwinkle was voiced by Brad Norman.